CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

-## Sensitive research data processing
+### Sensitive research data processing

 ### [Introduction](./intro.md)

-A general overview of the services for managing sensitive research data.
-Includes and a quick introduction to compliance with data protection regulations and contacts to academic organizations legal support services.
-Please check this section if you are accessing the service for the first time.
+A general overview of SD services for managing sensitive research data.
+Includes and a quick introduction to compliance with data protection regulations and contacts to academic organizations' legal support services.
+Please check this section if you are accessing the services for the first time.

 ### [Accessing SD Services](./sd-access.md)
-CSC's Sensitive Data (SD) services are available to researchers and students affiliated with Finnish higher education institutions (universities, universities of applied sciences) or a state research institute and their international collaborators.
-Access to the service is managed using the mycsc.fi portal.
-Using the servces consumersresources (Billing Unites and quotas).
+Using the my.csc.fi portal set up a user account and complete the following steps to access the services.

 ### [Store and share with SD Connect](./sd_connect.md)

+SD Connect allows you to store sensitive research data in the CSC's cloud storage solution Allas.
+With this user interface, you can easily encrypt and upload files from your web browser.
+As a result, SD Connect can serve as a workspace for collaborative research projects, facilitating data collection and sharing.
+Data upload is also possible programmatically.
+Encrypted files stored in SD Connect are directly available for analysis, annotiation or editing via the SD Desktop service.

 ### [Analyse and compute with SD Desktop](./sd_desktop.md)

+Sensitive Data (SD) Desktop allows you to analyze sensitive research data from your web browser securely.
+With this user interface, you can easily manage (start, use, delete) a virtual computer (here called desktop, technically defined as virtual machine).
+In addition, SD Desktop provides a secure workspace for collaborative research projects.